nhannt201/upload/README.md

-# How to Upload a File to a Server in PHP
+# How to Upload a File to a Server in PHP (Use Javascript Muli File)

 [View Tutorial](https://www.taniarascia.com/how-to-upload-files-to-a-server-with-plain-javascript-and-php)